Mis à jour : août 28

 Then, you need to prepare a pitch to present your skills and your motivations to the company.

-Pitching consists in presenting yourself orally with conviction, highlighting your skills and motivations in relation to the position you want to fill.
+Pitching consists of presenting yourself orally with conviction, highlighting your skills and motivations in relation to the position you want to fill.
 This is how you generate interest.
 And interest can (and will!) get you an interview!